How to read Star Wars: The High Republic books

 Here’s where it can get a little complicated.

-I’ve been reading and reviewing every new Star Wars book that’s been released since Light of the Jedi — The High Republic and others.
+I’ve been reading and reviewing every new Star Wars book released since Light of the Jedi — The High Republic and others.
 While publishers send me advanced copies to read and review ahead of release, I luckily still get to read these stories in the order the creators intended them to be read.

 Here’s how I read these books, a.k.a. the release order: